Ovary (botany)

-In flowering plants, an ovary is a part of the female reproductive organ of the flower or gynoecium.
+In flowering plants, an ovary is a part of a flower's female reproductive organ (gynoecium).
 Specifically, it is the part of the pistil which holds the ovule(s) and is located above or below or at the point of connection with the base of the petals and sepals.
 The pistil may be made up of one carpel or of several fused carpels (e.g. dicarpel or tricarpel), and therefore the ovary can contain part of one carpel or parts of several fused carpels.
 Above the ovary is the style and the stigma, which is where the pollen lands and germinates to grow down through the style to the ovary, and, for each individual pollen grain, to fertilize one individual ovule.
 Some wind-pollinated flowers have much reduced and modified ovaries.

 Fruits

 A fruit is the mature, ripened ovary of a flower following double fertilization in an angiosperm.
 Because gymnosperms do not have an ovary but reproduce through fertilization of unprotected ovules, they produce naked seeds that do not have a surrounding fruit.
 For this reason, juniper and yew "berries" are not fruits, but modified cones.
 Fruits are responsible for the dispersal and protection of seeds in angiosperms, and cannot be easily characterized due to the differences in culinary and botanical definitions of fruits.